The Wizard of Oz on television: Later hosts

 After its 1976 return to CBS, the film was hosted on that network only once more, in a filmed segment featuring Angela Lansbury in 1990, but the CBS "wraparound" opening and closing credits were not - and have never been - revived, although, during those years, a blue card featuring a painting of a rainbow and the title The Wizard of Oz was shown on the screen while the night's pre-empted programs or programs to be shown at regular time following the movie and the sponsors were being announced, and immediately before and after commercial breaks.
 In the 1980s clips from the film shown on a red background with title was shown at the start, while a still of Emerald City with title was used during commercials.
 Angela Lansbury also narrated a documentary about the making of the film, originally entitled The Wonderful Wizard of Oz: 50 Years of Magic and years later re-titled The Wonderful Wizard of Oz: The Making of a Movie Classic.
 It was first shown immediately after the movie's 1990 telecast, and is included as a supplement on all the DVD releases beginning with the 1999 DVD release.
 Jack Haley, Jr., the documentary's director, was nominated for an Emmy Award for his work.

 When shown on Turner Classic Movies, The Wizard of Oz was usually hosted by TCM host Robert Osborne.

 On June 3, 2007, Tom Kenny, the voice of SpongeBob SquarePants, hosted a telecast of the film on Turner Classic Movies, as part of Essentials, Jr., a special summer series of family movies.

 On July 27, 2008, the film was shown twice in a row on TNT without a host, but with commercials, and with "pop-up" animated ads for other TNT programs at the bottom of the screen just before and after commercial breaks.

 On March 24 and 25, 2012, the film was hosted on Cartoon Network by television actor Robert Wu, who provides the voice of Mr. Washee Washee in the Family Guy episode, "Tiegs for Two".
 This telecast ran two-and-a-half hours, longer than any CBS or NBC telecasts.

 On June 10, 2012, which would have been Judy Garland's 90th birthday, the film was telecast on Turner Classic Movies without commercials, and hosted by comedian Bill Hader, again as part of the Essentials, Jr. summer series of family films.
 Unlike the CBS hosting segments which were a part of the 1960s telecasts of the film, Hader's segment showed clips from the film before it actually began.

+An October 2026 broadcast will be hosted by Svengoolie and The Sven Squad.
+Another showing later in the month will be hosted by Lisa Whelchel.